JHadley98/Zombies/README.md

 A fun round based survival game similar to Call of Duty Zombies

-This is project I used to refamilarise myself with C++
+This is a personal project I used to refamilarise myself with C++ after primarly working in Unity C# projects for work.